dock108/mini-golf-break/DEVELOPMENT_GUIDE.md

 ### Course Class (`src/objects/Course.js`)

-Responsible for generating the playable environment:
+Responsible for generating the practice environment:
 - Creates the terrain mesh and corresponding physics body
 - Places holes, water hazards, and obstacles
 - Provides collision detection for holes and hazards